particle-iot/docs/src/content/en/shared/firmware.md

 Only the owner of the device will be able to subscribe to private events.

 A device may not publish events beginning with a case-insensitive match for "spark".
-Such events are reserved for officially curated data originating from the Particle Cloud.
+Such events are reserved for officially curated data originating from the Cloud.

 Calling `Spark.publish()` when the device is not connected to the cloud will not result in an event being published.
 This is indicated by the return success code